OutwalkStudios/firefly/packages/firefly/README.md

 new Application({ platform, database }).listen();
 ```

 Firefly also provides additional helper decorators such as `@Entity()` and `@Prop()`.
 In order for the entity decorator to properly understand how to compile your entity, you must extend either `Model` or `Schema` which are the direct mongoose objects with modified types.
+For defining virtual properties, Firefly provides the `@Virtual()` decorator which can be used in place of the `@Prop()` decorator.

 **Example:**
 ```js